 C.O.
 Stanley was dedicated to the expansion of television.
 Pye television receivers sat in homes all over the country, and many of the programmes that people watched on them were filmed using Pye studio equipment, some of which is now held in the National Media Museum’s object collection.

 What’s so fascinating about working with a collection that relates to both a person and a company is the mixture of private and institutional material it contains.
 The collection tells the story of the rise and eventual fall of Pye (it was bought by Philips in 1966), which is also the story of the rise and fall of its central figure, C.O.
 Stanley.
-The collection reveals a man who was both a pioneer and visionary, but whose dogmatic nature increasingly prevented his visions from being realized as the years passed.
+The collection reveals a man who was both a pioneer and visionary, but whose dogmatic nature increasingly prevented his visions from being realised as the years passed.

 Needless to say, Pye’s personal history is closely intertwined with the history of the wider Stanley family, so it is appropriate that this archive was pieced together by a family member.
 But the other vital elements of this story are the employees of the Pye company—indeed, Nicholas Stanley found a large chunk of the material in the vaults of the former Pye factory in Cambridge.